Version: 1.7, Last updated: 15th February 2023

-It applies not just to use of our websites and online services, but also personal data that we process through other interactions with individuals in the course of running our organisation, such as individuals working for our customers, partners and suppliers.
+It applies not just to use of our websites and online services, but also personal data that we process through other interactions with individuals in the course of running our business, such as potential or existing clients, industry contacts, people interested in working for or with us and our suppliers.
 Our websites and services are not intended for children and we do not knowingly collect data relating to children.

 Our contact address is 35 Holland Grove, London, SW9 6ER.
-Our company number is 8384033.
+We are registered in England under company number 8384033.
 We are a software company whose mission is to help transition to a future where distributed renewables and smart systems power our businesses, homes and schools.

-If you want to contact us about any of the points on this policy, or just generally about how we protect your privacy, please email us at firstname.lastname@example.org.
+If you want to contact us about any of the points on this privacy notice, or just generally about how we protect your privacy, please email us at firstname.lastname@example.org.

 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).